CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Ti=Messages

-Intro.sec=When one of the parties wishes to communicate a message to another party, please use the following methods.
+Intro.sec=When {Sender.Handle} wishes to communicate a message to {Receiver.Handle}, please use the following methods.

 Why.Ti=Messages in order to:

 Why.ChangeOrder.Ti=Modify an Order

-Why.ChangeOrder.sec=To modify an order, please log into {DataRightsPortal.Link}.
+Why.ChangeOrder.sec=To modify an order, please log into {Receiver.DataRightsPortal.Link}.
 Your user name is your email address.

 Why.ChangeOrder.=[G/Z/ol/Base]